 Since your CAB members are most likely your company’s most ardent fans, encourage them to friend/follow your social media activities, and add to the conversation.
 CAB members can be especially helpful if you are just getting started with your social media activities, as their colleagues and contacts will see their participation, listen in, and hopefully join as well.
 There are many methods for tracking social media activities, but be sure to track the CAB members that are participating on your pages.

 CAB managers should create a quantifiable scorecard for their programs, meticulously track any and all action items that come from meetings and other member engagements, and measure their program’s performance relative to their desired metrics.
 When done thoroughly and consistently, CAB managers will almost certainly create impressive program success stories to promote internally to their management team.
-Such success will surely set their programs – and themselves – up for success in 2016 and years to come.
+Such success will surely set their programs – and themselves – up for success this year and years to come.